 - Frequently Asked Questions (FAQs)

-1. Dometic CDF11 12v Electric Powered Cooler, Fridge Freezer
+1. Dometic CDF11 12v Electric Powered Portable Fridge Freezer

 Dometic is a reliable company known for manufacturing 12 volt refrigerator for trucks and RVs.
 The CDF11 or CF11 is actually the smallest in their line of coolers.
 Although it can fit only 18 cans or about 11 liters, it’s good enough if you want a cooler that you can place right beside you because of its small size.